 The Union is housed in three buildings near the entrance to the Kensington Campus from Anzac Parade.
 These are the Roundhouse, the Blockhouse and the Squarehouse.
-Membership of the Union is compulsory for all registered students and is open to all members of staff and graduates of the University.
+Membership of the Union is compusiory for all registered students and is open to all members of staff and graduates of the University.

-The control of the Union is vested in the Board of Management whose Chief Executive Officer Is the Warden.
+The control of the Union is vested in the Board of Management whose Chief Executive Officer is the Warden.

-The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, (including clothing shop and delicatessen); travel service; banking, pharmaceutical, optometrical and hairdressing facilities; showers; common, games, reading, meeting, music, practice, craft and dark rooms.
+The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre (including clothing shop and delicatessen); travel service; banking, pharmaceutical, optometrical and hairdressing facilities; showers; common, games, reading, meeting, music, practice, craft and dark rooms.
 The Union also has shops on Campus which cater for student needs, including art materials and calculators.
+The Union also operates various Food Service Points on the Upper Campus including the Sciences Cafeteria, Golf House and the Undercroft with a late night service in the Sciences Cafeteria.
 Photocopying, sign printing, and stencil cutting services are also available.
 The Union also sponsors special concerts (including lunchtime concerts) and conducts courses in many facets of the arts including weaving, photography, creative dance and yoga.
 Full information concerning courses is contained in a booklet obtainable from the Union's program department.